spegoraro/org-alert/README.md

 notifications when using a daemon such as [dunst](https://github.com/knopwob/dunst).

+### Custom categories

+org-alert uses the category `'org-alert` by default.
+You can set this to something else by changing the `org-alert-notification-category` variable.
+Use this if you'd like to customize the display of org notifications when using a notification function that supports distinct categories via the `alert` `:category` property.

 ### Custom regexp for searching agenda entries

 org-alert searches for agenda entries with 'Sched' or 'Deadline' word